XiaogangHe/NUS-CDE2503/syllabus.md

 - Identify problem(s) that prevents a city from achieving the Sustainable Environment outcome of the LF
 - Formulate solution(s) using key principles highlighted in the two broad themes of Blue and Green in Nature and Climate Resilient District to address problem(s) identified
 - Analyse and evaluate solution(s) with the use of simulation and prediction models to highlight benefits and trade-offs
-- Propose biophilic solution(s) in the form of policies, plans and programmes
+- Propose nature-based solution(s) in the form of policies, plans and programmes

 ### Prerequisites